mozilla/mentat/CONTRIBUTING.md

 comment on a bug before putting significant effort in, if you'd like to contribute.

+You probably want to quickly read the [front page of the wiki](https://github.com/mozilla/mentat/wiki) to get up to speed.

 ## Guidelines

 * Follow the Style Guide (see below).